- Open Access

 Electronic supplementary material

-Additional file 3:List of Excluded Articles.
+Additional file 3:.
 This file provides the search a list of articles (in APA 5th edition format) excluded from the review for the following reasons: 1) due to study design, e.g. (e.g., editorials, process or event descriptions; 2) participants were identified as being other than the public (e.g., health care professionals; 3) intervention(s) were not community-based; 4) outcomes of interest were not reported.
 (DOC 92 KB)

 Additional file 4:Quality Assessment Tool for Quantitative Studies.
 This file is contains the Effective Public Health Practice Project's (EPHPP) tool used to assess the methodological quality of quantitative primary studies that passed initial relevance screening for inclusion in this review.
 (DOC 355 KB)